Residential conveyancing fees

 Our residential conveyancing fees

-Our fees cover all of the work required to complete the sale of your current home and / or the purchase of your new home, including dealing with registration at the Land Registry and dealing with the payment of Stamp Duty Land Tax (Stamp Duty).
+Our fees cover all of the legal work needed to complete the sale of your current home and/or the purchase of your new one.
+This includes:

 Disbursement